MicrosoftDocs/win32/desktop-src/WmiSdk/swbemservices-delete.md

 ---
-Description: Deletes the class or instance that is specified in the object path.
+description: Deletes the class or instance that is specified in the object path.
 You can only delete objects in the current namespace. ms.assetid: 7dabab12-e8ee-4d44-932f-f3239b6f066e ms.tgt_platform: multiple
 title: SWbemServices.Delete method (Wbemdisp.h)